Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

         2. A person collects money on a fixed address.
 This could be a donation fund or some kind of service with regular customers or allowance etc.: A sole address used as a wallet basically
         3. You still might find out interesting things about this signet address e.g.:
         4. How many people completed this task
-        5. Looking at transaction dates and correlating this info with messages in the group further gives you info on the growth rate of the group and potentially also some info about group members
+        5. Looking at transaction dates and correlating this info with nostr notes further gives you info on the growth rate of the group and potentially also some info about group members
 9. Now open up a Tor browser and go to this site:
     15. [https://keepassxc.org/donate/](https://keepassxc.org/donate/){:target="_blank"}
     16. Scroll down.
 It will probably show you the donation address KeePassXC uses.
 Such a great password manager could use a fixed address for donations?
 "You gotta be kidding me, right?"
 No.